jimbrend/YouTube-Floater/README.md

 ## 📊 Project Completion
-This app is functional but still in testing, I will update here once completed, feel free to submit PRs, issues, or suggestions, thank you!
+This app is functional but still in testing so it works seamlessly, I will update here once completed, feel free to submit PRs, issues, or suggestions, thank you!

 **Progress:**
 🔵🔵🔵🔵🔵🔵🔵🔵⚪⚪ 80%